aeonzz/clippkit/README.md

-# Clippkit

 ![Clippkit OG Image](https://clippkit.com/og.png)

 ## Overview

 **Clippkit** is a growing collection of reusable components for people building videos with Code ([Remotion](https://remotion.dev)).
-It's like a UI library — but instead of buttons and modals, you get intros, text effects, animations, transitions, and full video scenes.
+It's like a UI library, but instead of buttons and modals, you get intros, text effects, animations, transitions, and full video scenes.

 If you're building videos in code, Clippkit gives you a head start.
 Each component is built with flexibility in mind and is easy to drop into any Remotion project.